If you have asthma, you probably know about flare-ups. Flare-ups happen when your asthma symptoms get worse.

 Flare-ups happen because the airways in your lungs have become more irritated and swollen than usual.
-The lungs may make sticky mucus, which clogs the airways.
-And the muscles around the airways tighten up, making the airways really narrow.
-These troubles in the lungs make it tough to pull air in and push air out.
+Your lungs might make a sticky mucus, which clogs the airways.
+The muscles around the airways will also tighten up, making the airways really narrow.
+This clogging and narrowing make it tough to pull air in and push air out.

 After you've had a few flare-ups, you may notice that you feel a certain way when a flare-up is coming on.
-You might have a tight chest, an itchy throat, or a tired feeling.
-Or do you have a cough, even though you don't have a cold?
-If you have a peak flow meter, this might be a good time to use it.
+Do you have a tight chest or an itchy throat?
+Are you feeling tired?
+Do you have a cough, even though you don't have a cold?

 Some flare-ups are serious, but others are mild.
-Flare-ups can happen suddenly but can also build up over time, especially if you haven't been taking your medicine.
+Flare-ups can happen suddenly.
+They also can build up over time, especially if you haven't been taking your medicine.
 You won't be able to stop all flare-ups, so do your best to be prepared for one.